w3c/wai-video-standards-and-benefits/index.zh-hans.md

 ---
 # translation notes are after the "#" character in this first section
 title: "网页无障碍和W3C标准的介绍视频" # translate this
+# nav_title: "" # A short title that is used in the navigation
 last_updated: 2019-01-04 # update date of this translation
 translator: "Ruoxi Ran" # replace @@ with name or names separated with a comma
 permalink: /videos/standards-and-benefits/zh-hans # Add the language shortcode; for example: /videos/standards-and-benefits/fr